ibexa/documentation-developer/docs/guide/cache/fastly.md

 ### Create a new configuration version

 A version that is ACTIVE cannot be modified.
-In order to change some configuration, you'll need to create a new version:
+In order to change some configuration, you need to create a new version:

 Clone the current active version: